EricHogue/EricHogue.github.io/_posts/2022-05-23-1-HackTheBox-Walkthrough-Pandora.md

 $ chmod 600 .ssh/authorized_keys
 ```

 Getting root was simple since I had already found the suid binary earlier.
 Having the suid bit set meant that when matt executed the binary file, it would run with the owner (root) privileges.
-So if I could use it start start a shell, it would be a root shell.
+So if I could use it to start a shell, it would be a root shell.

 ```bash
 matt@pandora:~$ ls -la /usr/bin/pandora_backup